-On May 8, 2023, the board declared an interim dividend of 85 U.S. cents per ordinary share, pertaining to the first quarter of Karooooo's 2024 financial year, which will be paid on July 3, 2023 to shareholders on record as at the close of business on June 23, 2023.
+In accordance with the stated dividend policy above, an interim dividend of 85 U.S. cents per ordinary share, pertaining to the first quarter of Karooooo's 2024 financial year, that was paid out of Karooooo's retained earnings, on July 3, 2023 to shareholders on record as at the close of business on June 23, 2023.
 Although Karooooo's reporting currency is ZAR, its statutory filings in Singapore are reported in USD, as a result of which dividends are declared in USD.